Do Go On - 373 - The Star Wars Holiday Special

 I think the fact that he has experience with TV specials

-bodes a little better.
+bodes a little better, do you think?

 Yes.